mspnp/iaas-baseline/05-bootstrap-prep.md

 # Deploy shared services

-Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [IaaS baseline reference implementation](./) is preparing what your spoke should be bootstrapped with before receiving the compute resources.
+Now that the [spoke network is provisioned](./04-networking.md), the next step in the [IaaS baseline reference implementation](./) is preparing what your spoke should be bootstrapped with before receiving the compute resources.

 ## Expected results